What Is Plot? The 6 Elements of Plot and How to Use Them

 - Rising Action, Progressive Complications: The investigation and then the trial ensues.
 A mob attempts to lynch Tom, until Scout diffuses the situation.
 Then, the courtroom scene.
 Ouch.
 Racism wins out over justice, and it looks like Tom is going to be executed.

-- Dilemma: Scout must decide whether to give up hope in humanity and the possibility of true justice (like Jem) and end up jaded and mistrustful, or continue hoping that people can be good (like Atticus) and risk being naivety and disappointment
+- Dilemma: Scout must decide whether to give up hope in humanity and the possibility of true justice (like Jem) and end up jaded and mistrustful, or continue hoping that people can be good (like Atticus) and risk being naive and disappointed.

 - Climax: Bob Ewell, humiliated by the trial, vows revenge, confronting Jem and Scout at night on their way home alone.
-In the attempted escape and struggle, Scout breaks her arm.
+In the struggle, Ewell breaks Jem's arm.
 However, Boo Radley, their hermit neighbor, rescues them, finally giving Scout the chance to see him.

 - Resolution: At the end of the story, Scout reaches a complicated and painful but honest conclusion: everyone is a person with good and bad to them, and injustice is unfortunately a deeply ingrained part of the system.
 Scout has grown in maturity, even at the cost of her innocence.